mellatilaid/flutter_advanced_course-1/README.md

 ## About

 `flutter_advanced_course` is a playground for advanced API usage in Flutter.
-It provides examples, utilities, and best practices for working with RESTful APIs, GraphQL, WebSockets, and custom endpoints.
-The repository is organized to help you explore and master complex tasks such as authentication, caching, pagination, error handling, and more.
+It provides examples, utilities, and best practices for working with RESTful APIs, and custom endpoints.
+The repository is organized to help explore and master complex tasks such as authentication, caching, pagination, error handling, and more.

 ## Features

 - Advanced API integration with Flutter
-- Examples of REST, GraphQL, and WebSocket APIs
+- Examples of REST APIs
 - Custom HTTP clients and interceptors
 - State management for API-driven apps
 - Error handling and logging strategies
 - Performance optimization tips
 - Token-based authentication flows
 - Pagination and infinite scrolling
-- Real-time updates with WebSockets
-- Mocking APIs for testing

 ## Technologies Used

 - **Flutter (Dart)**: Main application code and UI
-- **C++ / C / CMake**: Native performance modules and plugins
-- **Swift**: iOS-specific integrations
-- **HTML**: Web API and documentation assets

 ## Getting Started